jagadish594/rw-test1/myReadMe.txt

 In api\src\lib\auth.js, we need to modiy per the following:
 The getCurrentUser() function is where the magic happens: whatever is returned by this function is the content of currentUser, in both the web and api sides!
 In the case of dbAuth, the single argument passed in, session, contains the id of the user that's logged in.
 It then looks up the user in the database with Prisma, selecting just the id.
 Let's add email to this list.

 Read about session secret in Authentication tutorial when ever you want to logout all users or change/deploy to a new environment or host.

 Deployment
 ===========

+Lets see if this works